 Guitars and similar instruments come with a lot of additional gear such as cables, spare strings, pedals and picks.
 If you’re not sure what to do with these extra pieces, guitar accessory storage is as easy as placing the items in an outside pouch or separate pedal board case.

 If possible, use the case your instrument came in as it was designed specifically for that instrument.
 The case fits its shape and best protects it from unwanted elements.
 Many musicians change cases throughout the lifetime of their instrument, so if you no longer have the original, look for a waterproof replacement case instead of a box or bag.
 If you can, add an extra layer of protection by placing a clean cloth or acid-free paper over the instrument to prevent further scratches.

 Vertical storage means more floor space as well as less long-term tension on your instrument.
 Musical instruments with extended pieces like a neck and head stock have a universal enemy: gravity.
 But keeping them vertical during storage fights the pull of gravity and prevents your instrument from warping.

 When looking for storage for your musical instruments, a climate-controlled storage unit is the optimal solution.
 It provides the extra space for your belongings you may not have in your home as well as keeping them out of fluctuating temperatures.
-Property features such as resident managers, 24-hour video surveillance and computerized access, add some extra peace of mind for our renters.
+Property features such as resident managers, 24-hour video recording and computerized access, add some extra peace of mind for our renters.
 We also offer drive-up storage, making it easier for you to load and unload gear for a gig or rehearsal.

 Find Self Storage Near YouView Nearby Locations!